 She will lead the fieldwork in Klang Valley and Penang as well as the multiligual translation of academic texts.

 Enbah Nilah is a poet and educator.
-She runs an intimate poetry open mic and writers’ circle called Words’ Worth in Kuala Lumpur, with Rupa.
+She runs an intimate poetry open mic and writers’ circle called Words’ Worth in Kuala Lumpur.
 She graduated with a distinction in MA Comparative Literature (Africa/Asia) from SOAS, University of London under the Chevening Scholarship.
 Her thesis was on the literary representations of “Class Conflicts in the Assimilation of Malaysian Indians.”
 She was a featured reader for “Inventories of Dispossession,” a Tamil literary symposium by York University, Toronto in 2022.
 She also collaborated on a Tamil literary translation anthology, soon to be published by trace press (CAN) with the support of Ontario’s Anti-Racism Anti-Hate Grant.
 Her works can be found in the Anthology of Southeast Asian Eco-Writing (Mānoa Journal), This is Southeast Asia (AUS), Innovation for Change — East Asia, and Adi Magazine (US).

 Enbah Nilah will lead the co-development of arts-based methods such as storytelling and is managing the various administrative and logistical aspects of the project.